 Lagos, the hub of commercial activities and economic bedrock of West Africa stood still on Thursday, 28th June 2018.
 Parents, distinguished guests and students of Bridge House College trooped into the Shell Hall at the Muson Centre Onikan, Lagos to celebrate yet another set of ‘global shapers’ – 165 students who have successfully completed their 1 year University Foundation or 2 year Cambridge A’Level Programmes, sufficiently equipped with requisite skills, competence and grit to become ‘Flag Bearers’ for this generation.
 Abraham Lincoln in one of his speeches once said, ‘if you can’t stand up, stand out’.
 The flag bearers of this generation, Bridge House College Class of 2018, stood and stood out right before all.
 From the quality of speeches and lecture by Special Guests to the doyen poetry by stellar students and maestro music performances, one can undoubtedly conclude that Nigeria’s Pre-eminent Sixth Form College, BHC has successfully forged yet another set of youngsters, into formidable forces ready to shape the narrative and reality of Africa before the world.

-The glorious occasion was chaired by Alh Abdulsamad Rabiu, CON, Chairman, BUA Group, Guest Speaker, Mrs Toyosi Akerele, CEO, RISE Africa, Special Guests of Honour, Ms Ronke Onadeko, Mrs Dame Abimbola Fashola, Guests of Honour: Senator Khairat Abdulrazaq-Gwadabe, Mrs Sarah Sosan (Former Deputy Governor, Lagos state) graced the epoch-making event alongside other distinguished personalities.
+The glorious occasion was chaired by Alh Abdulsamad Rabiu, CON, Chairman, BUA Group, Guest Speaker, Mrs Toyosi Akerele, CEO, RISE Africa, Special Guests of Honour, Mrs Dame Abimbola Fashola, Ms Ronke Onadeko, Guests of Honour: Senator Khairat Abdulrazaq-Gwadabe and Mrs Sarah Sosan (Former Deputy Governor, Lagos state) graced the epoch-making event alongside other distinguished personalities.

 He expressed his profound gratitude to the Management of BHC for maintaining standards beyond expectation in our part of the world.